nsinorov/SoftUniMainPath/CSharp - Advanced/C# Advanced/Implementing Stack and Queue/CustomQueue/README.md

 ### Implement int Dequeue() Method

 The Dequeue() method returns the first element from the collection and removes it.
 The implementation is easier than the implementation of the RemoveAt(int index) and Remove() methods of the CustomList.
 Try to implement it on your own.

+### Implement int Peek() Method

+The Peek() method has the same functionality as the C# Qeueue – it returns the first element from the collection, but it doesn't remove it.
+The only thing we need to consider is that you can't get an element from an empty collection, so you must make sure you have the proper validation.
+For sure, you will be able to implement it on your own.